bbauska/LFS173x/README.md

 addition of clarifying text without changing the major/minor version of the protocol.
 Accurate, clarifying corrections are welcome!

-## Creating a Scalable ZKP Revocation Scheme in AnonCreds {#creating-a-scalable-zkp-revocation-scheme-in-anoncreds .unnumbered}
+## Creating a Scalable ZKP Revocation Scheme in AnonCreds

 The biggest challenge in using AnonCreds is the revocation scheme.
 The great news is that it works and is reliable.
 The bad news is that it